 What Businesses Should Build First

-The best starting point is the highest-volume repetitive task that currently requires human judgment but does not require human accountability.
+The best starting point is the highest-volume repetitive task that currently requires human judgment but does not require final human accountability.

 Document processing is the most common entry point.
 Invoices, contracts, intake forms, application reviews, support tickets.
 These arrive in volume, they are inconsistent in format, and a human currently reads each one before routing, summarizing, or extracting data.
 An AI app can handle this at a fraction of the cost and in a fraction of the time.